MILVLG/bottom-up-attention.pytorch/README.md

 2. `config-file` refers to all the configurations of the model, which also include the path of the model weights.

-3. `eval-only` refers to a flag if you want to testing only.
+3. `eval-only` refers to a flag to declare the testing phase.

-4. `resume` refers to a flag if you want to resume training from a specific checkpoint.
+4. `resume` refers to a flag to declare using the pre-trained model.

 ## Feature Extraction